Dica-Developer/vim-jdb/README.md

 # vim-jdb

-Its a debugger frontend for the JAVA.JDB debugger.
+Its a JAVA debugger frontend plugin for VIM.
+It allows to debug a JAVA program via the JDB debugger.
 It allows remote debugging via attach parameter.
-It marks by vim-jdb setted breakpoints and shows the current file and line the debugger stays.
+It marks by vim-jdb setted breakpoints and shows the current file and line the debugger currently stays.

 It requires VIM >= 8.0 and that VIm is compiled with `channel`, `signs` and `job` support.